palominolabs/jetty-http-server-wrapper/README.md

 // you now have a server listening on localhost:8080
 ```

+Requests that do not match any configured pattern for GuiceFilter (in this case, the `/somewhere` pattern configured in the ServletModule) will end up at a simple servlet that just returns an HTTP 404.

 # What's In The Box
 There are four main classes you'll interact with.